lostbean/project51/README.md

 ### Modularity and Separation of Concerns

-The Area 51 project is structured as an Elixir umbrella application, providing clear separation of concerns through its modular design:
+The Area 51 project is structured as a single Elixir application, promoting clear separation of concerns through its modular design using namespaces under the main `Area51` module:

--   **area51_core:** Contains the domain models and core game logic, independent of persistence or delivery mechanisms
+-   **Area51.Core:** Contains the domain models and core game logic (formerly the `area51_core` app).
--   **area51_data:** Handles data persistence using Ecto, defining schemas and database operations
+-   **Area51.Data:** Handles data persistence using Ecto (formerly the `area51_data` app).
--   **area51_llm:** Encapsulates all LLM integration logic, isolating the complexity of prompt engineering and response handling
+-   **Area51.Llm:** Encapsulates LLM integration logic (formerly the `area51_llm` app).
--   **area51_web:** Manages HTTP and WebSocket interfaces, focusing on request handling and UI delivery
+-   **Area51.Web:** Manages HTTP and WebSocket interfaces (formerly the `area51_web` app).
--   **area51_gleam:** Leverages Gleam for type-safe state modeling with seamless Elixir interop
+-   **Area51.Gleam:** Leverages Gleam for type-safe state modeling (formerly the `area51_gleam` app).

-This modular approach facilitates isolated testing, allows components to evolve independently, and enables the system to scale effectively.
+This modular approach using namespaces within a single application facilitates testing, allows components to evolve with clarity, and supports system scalability.

 ### State Management